Wake Up, Stuffs* Happening!

 This led me to a new concept: an ultra-portable emergency kit that sits next to your bed and is ready to go in a moments notice.
 We're calling it a WUSH Bag.

-Would you have everything in it you would need to restart your life if you lost everything?
+Even if you did, would it have everything inside of it you would need to restart your life if you lost everything?

-This is why a WUSH Bag is so important.
-Why?
-For a few reasons that we'll dive into deeper but for now:
+This is why a WUSH Bag is so important:

 - It's next to your bed, in a night stand, or under the bed.
-Within arms reach from where you sleep at night.
+Within arms reach of where you sleep at night.

 - You can grab it and be out of your home in seconds.